jkrumow/TBStateMachine/README.md

 The state machine will immediately enter the initial state.

-### Event Handlers
+### Event Handling

-You can register an event handler from a given event and target state:
+You can register an event which triggers the transition to a specified target state:

 ```objective-c
 [stateA registerEvent:event target:stateB];
 ```

-You can also register an event handler with additional action and guard blocks:
+You can also register an event with additional action and guard blocks:

 ```objective-c